The Lost Frontier Fort

 Whether the old blockhouse still stood was always a question asked at Georgetown family reunions.
 People at these reunions, such as the Kinsey Reunion in 1908, were only two generations distance from the people who manned the fort during Indian raids of the frontier days.
 Their memories of the fort along with family stories pointed to the “blockhouse” on Lot No 11 as the location of the frontier fort.

-The lost fort of Georgetown a is prisoner of history – half remembered.
+The lost fort of Georgetown a is prisoner of history – a town half remembered; a town of many aliases; a town that confused early historians.
+The existence of the fort and its occupation by Continental troops are a matter of history now, but there are many details about the fort that have never been written.
 There is considerable evidence that the frontier fort exists in a currently standing home.
-Its second story was removed in the early 1900′s, but the large logs forming the walls and its stone foundation can still be observed.
-The people of Georgetown in the late 1800s and early 1900s believed this home was the fort.
+Its second story was removed in the early 1900′s, but the hand-hewn logs forming the walls and its stone foundation can still be observed.
+The people of Georgetown in the late 1800′s and early 1900′s believed this home was the fort.
 Dismissal of this evidence by saying that “local tradition has a tendency to imagine many events as earlier than they actually occurred” underestimates the value of local traditions and oral history.
 [17] Legend and reality are often not so far apart.

 References.